ericgjackson/lexatious_web/README.md

 Output is to the "out" directory.

+## Technologies

+- React
+- React Redux
+- Redux-Saga
+- Next.js

 ## Acknowledgments

-The user interface and source code for the web front end is based on&nbsp;
+The user interface and source code for the web front end is based on
 <a href="https://scrabble-solver.org" target="_blank" rel="noopener noreferrer">
-Scrabble Solver 2</a>&nbsp;by&nbsp;
+Scrabble Solver 2</a> by
 <a href="https://kamilmielnik.com" target="_blank" rel="noopener noreferrer">Kamil Mielnik</a>.